 As an intellectual field, American Studies originally combined historical and literary analysis.
-For this reason, minors in History and English are a good fit for many students.
-American Studies majors often minors in other interdisciplinary areas as well, such as African American and African Diaspora Studies, Gender Studies, Asian American Studies, Latino Studies, or Folklore and Ethnomusicology.
+For this reason, a second major or a minor in History or English is a good fit for many students.
+A second major or minor in Media can also complement the analysis of modern cultural sources in American Studies.
+American Studies majors often minor in other interdisciplinary areas as well, such as African American and African Diaspora Studies, Gender Studies, Asian American Studies, Latino Studies, or Folklore and Ethnomusicology.
 A minor in Native American and Indigenous Studies also complements a major in American Studies well.

 - Enhance your major